GreatDevelopers/DeployERP/docs/PrintFormat.md

 ```
 Unchecked the the Repeat header and Footer in Pdf.
 Changed the Print Style from default ***Modern*** to ***Desired***.
-Other default settings, I have not changed as there is no need of it.
+Other default settings has not been changed as there is no need of it.
 ```